scailo/ts-sdk/docs/classes/GiXManifest.md

 • **maxGenesisVersion**: `string` = `""`

-Stores the manimum version of Genesis that the application supports
+Stores the manimum version of Scailo that the application supports

 **`Generated`**